oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 -13

+* link implementation guidance to exp and ttl in Status List Token definition
 * reference RFC7515 instead of IANA:JOSE
 * add a note that cwt is encoded in raw/binary.
 * added further privacy consideration around issuer tracking using unique URIs